-Marsena Rudoph Patrick, Civilian Section, Row 3, Grave 1, Major General, U.S. Army, served during the Florida War, Mexican War, and Civil War.
+Marsena Rudoph Patrick, Civilian Section, Row 3, Site 1, Major General, U.S. Army, served during the Florida War, Mexican War, and Civil War.
 Fourth Governor of the National Home, Central Branch, from Sept.
 23, 1880 to July 27, 1888.

-James Hobbs, Section B, Row 13, Grave 8.
+James Hobbs, Section B, Row 13, Site 8.
 He is also known as Comanche Jim.
 Captain and Scout, Texas Ranger Regiment, Mexican War; and Co.
 E, 1st Mo., Mounted Volunteers, Civil War.
 Hobbs was the Great-grandson of renowned Indian Chief, Tecumseh.
 He spent 15 years with the Comanches and 7 years wandering over the West and South with Kit Carson.
 Hobbs' Pass, Hobbs' Peak, Hobbs' Lake, and Hobbs' Trail in Arizona are named for him.
 For a complete obituary on James Hobbs see the Dayton Journal dated Nov.
 20, 1880.

-Rue Pugh Hutchins, Section 2, Row 15, Grave 5, Lt.
+Rue Pugh Hutchins, Section 2, Row 15, Site 5, Lt.
 Col., U.S. Army, served during the Civil War.
 Commander of the 94th Ohio Volunteer Infantry.
 Monument to Lt.
 Col., Hutchins and 94th Ohio Volunteer Infantry is in Chickamauga National Military Park, Rossville, Ga.
 Organized the 105th U.S. Colored Troops.

-Edmund Burke Magner, Section 10, Row 12, Grave 48, Lieutenant, U.S. Navy, R.F.
+Edmund Burke Magner, Section 10, Row 12, Site 48, Lieutenant, U.S. Navy, R.F.
 He served during World War I. Mr. Magner played baseball as an infielder with the New York Yankees in 1911.
 He played 13 games as shortstop and second baseman and batted .212.
 His nickname was "Stubby."
 (The Baseball Encyclopedia)